If you’re not nurturing relationships, you’re throwing away good business and hot referral leads.

 We all know “those” people—the ones who only reach out when they want something.
 The people who drop off the face of the earth until they need a referral or want an introduction to someone in your network.
 After a while, don’t you find yourself thinking, “What have you done for me lately?”
 That’s exactly what prospects and referrals think about you if you’re making requests without nurturing relationships.

 DON’T Cold Call on Social Media

 Please don’t invite me to connect on LinkedIn if you just want to sell me something.
-Social media is a great tool for researching prospects and Referral Sources, and for positioning yourself as a thought leader.
+Social media is a great tool for researching prospects and referral sources, and for positioning yourself as a thought leader.
 But it is not the place for a sales pitch.
 If you’re sending sales offerings to strangers on social media, you’re pretty much cold calling.

 DON’T Be the Life of the Party

 Remember the days when people accepted every LinkedIn invitation?
 We felt special and included.
 It was like we were back in high school, vying for acceptance and popularity, and any invite was a good invite.
 We were finally going to the big party!

 Well, sales is not a party, and business relationships aren’t something you collect like baseball cards.
 Selling is about building and nurturing relationships, not having the most LinkedIn connections.
 For social selling, you actually have to be social, which means getting off your computer.

 DO Be a Valuable Connection

 Once you’ve done the groundwork to earn someone’s trust and friendship, don’t waste that effort by neglecting to stay in touch until you want something.
 As Kevin Eikenberry puts it,

 Like most anything of great value, strong relationships don’t just show up on their own.
 If you want relationships at all, let alone better ones, you must do something.
 You must do your part, take responsibility and do the things that will build relationships for mutual benefit.